Showing posts with label self-identity. Show all posts

 Cultural orientation: Refers to a person's affiliation with and identification with a particular culture, including their values, beliefs, and customs.

 Political orientation: Refers to a person's attitudes and beliefs about political issues and their preferred political ideology.
+Examples of political orientations include: conservatism, liberalism, libertarianism, socialism, progressivism, nationalism, communism.

 Cognitive orientation: Refers to a person's habitual thought patterns, including their preferences for certain types of information and their approach to problem-solving.

 Reality orientation: Refers to an intervention for people who have a cognitive impairment including dementia.
-Staff continually remined people of their names, the date, and what is happening in the present.
+Staff continually reminded people of their names, the date, and what is happening in the present.
 Environmental cues include calendars, clocks, and photos.

 Tuesday, December 6, 2022